-It plays no favorites -- it affects both men and women and all races.
+It plays no favorites -- it affects both sexes and all races.
 In general, one third of individuals with TSC inherit the genetic condition from a parent.
-Two thirds of all cases are sporadic, or occur for the first time in a family.
+Two thirds of all cases are sporadic, or occur for the first time within a family.

 - benign tumors and lesions which can affect virtually every organ system of the body including the brain, kidneys, heart, lungs, eyes, skin, and other organs.

 The Brain: A Major Target

 Epilepsy (seizure) is the most common medical condition in TSC, occurring in 80 to 90 percent of individuals.
 In about one third of individuals, seizures starts out as infantile spasms, which are repetitive spasms of the head and legs.

-Individuals with TSC have an increased risk of neurologic and behavioral impairment.
+Individuals with TSC also have an increased risk of neurologic and behavioral impairment.
 Although about half of individuals with TSC have normal intelligence, developmental delay and learning disabilities are commonly found in children with TSC.

 Benign kidney tumors called angiomyolipomas (AML’s) are made up of vascular tissue, smooth muscle, and fat.
 They usually grow very slowly and may not be problematic until young adulthood.

 Larger kidney lesions can cause bleeding and pain and may require surgical intervention.

 Benign heart tumors (cardiac rhabdomyomas) are often an early sign of TSC.
-Fortunately, these tumors often regress spontaneously, shrinking or completely disappearing with time.
+Fortunately these tumors often regress spontaneously, shrinking or completely disappearing with time.
 They are largest at birth and usually shrink as the child gets older.